16 amazing tax deductions for independent contractors

 16. Tax advice

-There are many benefits to being a self-employed contractor.
-A qualified tax advisor can help you optimize your strategy when filing your 1099 independent contractor income tax deductions.
+There are many benefits to being a self-employed contractor, and a qualified tax advisor can help you optimize your strategy when filing your 1099 independent contractor income tax deductions.

 While hiring a tax advisor may seem like an unnecessary cost, the tax preparation they provide may save you valuable time.
 Preparers can help you with your itemized deductions, figure out your actual expenses, and ensure you’re claiming all the available tax breaks you can.